storj/storj/docs/design/storagenode-graceful-exit.md

   - InitiateExit initiates the exit process by setting `nodes.exit_initiated_at` to current time
   - GetPutOrders
     - Queries `nodes` by `id` and `exit_completed`.
-      - If completed it returns `PutOrdersResponse` with `exit_completed` set to true
+      - If completed it returns `PutOrdersResponse` with `exit_completed` set to true and `exit_completed_signature` set to a satellite signed value of satellite id, storage, node id, "gracefuleexit-successfully-complete", completed timestamp.
       - Else it checks whether there are any records in `exit_pieceinfo` for the node ID.
-If not, it returns any empty `PutOrdersResponse`.
+If not, it returns a `PutOrdersResponse` with `next_execution` set to now + 1hr (this should be configurable, and in the future may be calculated).
 This covers the case where the metainfo loop hasn't added records into `exit_pieceinfo` yet. // TODO: maybe we return a time when the node should check again.
-      - Else it checks whether there are any records in `exit_pieceinfo` where `exit_pieceinfo.requested_at` is not null and `exit_pieceinfo.failed_at` is not null or `exit_pieceinfo.completed_at` is null
+      - Else it checks whether there are any records in `exit_pieceinfo` where `exit_pieceinfo.requested_at` is not null and (`exit_pieceinfo.failed_at is not null and exit_pieceinfo.failed_status_code <> NOT_FOUND`) or `exit_pieceinfo.completed_at` is null
         - If records are found, it should create new order limits for the found records, and return for reprocessing
         - Else it returns a list of order limits for pieces to be moved to new nodes from  `exit_pieceinfo` ordered by `durability_ratio`. durability_ratio == num pieces / optimal number of pieces. lower values take presedence.
   - ProcessPutOrders is called by the storagenode to send processed order limits.
 ProcessPutOrders verifies the hashes of successful orders limits, updates `exit_pieceinfo.completed_at`, and updates metainfo with the new piece location.
-Failures update `exit_pieceinfo.failed_at`, for reprocessing.
+Failures update `exit_pieceinfo.failed_at`  `exit_pieceinfo.failed_status_code`, for reprocessing.
+    - If the failed status code is NOT_FOUND, the exiting storage node no longer stores that piece.
+In this case the node/piece should be removed from the pointer so that a repair is triggered.
   - ```
 	service GracefulExit {
 		// Called by the storagenode to initiate an exit request